 - Day 4, 3 table spoons and

-So as you can see, a newborn baby drinks very little at each feeding in the beginning, but it tends to increase relatively fast.
+So as you can see, a newborn baby drinks very little at each feeding in the beginning, but the amount tends to increase relatively quickly.

-Some cry, but certainly not all.
-Premature babies often don't cry at all; they can't in the beginning!
+Some newborn babies do cry, but certainly not all.
+Premature babies often don’t cry at all; they can’t in the beginning!